Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - All blueprints are always upgradable into their equivalents from other books placed lower on the list in the "Rail Book Categories" section as long as they are in the same category
  - many blueprints are upgradable into others from the same book or even other categories
    - some of that upgradability was sacrificed for the sake of throughput (extreme edge cases)
- - to achieve that, some blueprints don't have the best possible signal placement, but it's still perfect signaling (no 2 crosses of rail are in the same block)
+ - to achieve that, some blueprints don't have the best possible signal placement, but it's still perfect signalling (no 2 crosses of rail are in the same block)
 - Each book comes in 2 variants:
  - standard (no ![solar panel](https://wiki.factorio.com/images/thumb/Solar_panel.png/32px-Solar_panel.png) &![accumulator](https://wiki.factorio.com/images/thumb/Accumulator.png/32px-Accumulator.png))
  - ![solar panel](https://wiki.factorio.com/images/thumb/Solar_panel.png/32px-Solar_panel.png) &![accumulator](https://wiki.factorio.com/images/thumb/Accumulator.png/32px-Accumulator.png) included because why would you want to waste so much space (aesthetics first though)